Jingvu/Anime-Database-Preprocessing-R-Project/README.md

 ## Key Features of the Project
 ### 1. Data Import & Merging:
-- Importing datasets from CSV and Excel files using R libraries (readxl, readr).
+- Importing datasets from CSV and Excel files using R libraries.
-- Merging two datasets (anime ratings and user details) to create a comprehensive dataset using left_join.
+- Merging two datasets (anime ratings and user details) to create a comprehensive dataset.

 ### 2. Data Cleaning & Preprocessing:
 - Data type conversions: Converted columns like dates and categorical variables to their appropriate data types.